 Scaling and Root Planing

-These treatments, used in tandem, help remove bacteria from the gums and tooth roots.
-To begin, we use a stainless steel tool to remove plaque and tartar from the gum pockets.
-Then, we move to the tooth roots, removing bacterial buildup.
-Root planing helps smooth the tooth roots and ensure the roots stay attached.
+These two treatments help remove bacteria from your gums and tooth roots.
+To begin, we use a stainless steel tool to remove plaque and tartar from your gum pockets.
+Then, we remove bacterial buildup from the tooth roots.
+Root planing helps smooth the tooth roots to ensure the gums can naturally reattach.

 Antibiotics

-Medicine can help reduce harmful bacteria in the mouth.
-We may place antibiotics in the gum pockets after a deep cleaning.
+Medicine can help reduce harmful bacteria in your mouth.
+We may put antibiotics in your gum pockets after a deep cleaning to help stop inflammation.
 You can also use antibacterial rinses at home as a part of your at-home routine.

 Surgery

 In advanced cases of gum disease, we will refer you to an oral surgeon.
-Multiple surgeries are available to remove and rebuild tissue.
+The offer gum surgeries to remove and rebuild dead tissue.
+A gingivectomy removes infected gum tissue.

-A gingivectomy can remove infected gum tissue.
 If you have extreme gum recession, a gum grafting treatment can help.
-Gum grafts take healthy gum tissue from another part of the mouth.
+Gum grafts take healthy gum tissue from another part of your mouth to replace the bad tissue.
 Bone grafting is also useful for bone loss.
 Like gum grafting, bone grafting can rebuild lost bone tissue.

 How to Keep Your Gums Healthy